duracelltomi/gtm4wp/readme.txt

 If you are using the blacklist/whitelist feature of the plugin, review these options after upgrade as they could break because of a fundamental rework of this feature.

 * Fixed: safer IP address validation in geo and weather data features
-* Updated: plugin is now using the new Google Optimize snippet and supports new container ID format (OPT-XXXXX)
-* Updated: do not track hidden products in the cart in WooCommerce shops
-* Updated: removed deprecated events: download links, email links, social links -> all those can be now tracked with native Google Tag Manager triggers
+* Updated: removed deprecated events: download links, email links, social links -> such can be now tracked with native Google Tag Manager triggers
 * Updated: removed support for WooCommerce versions before v3.2
 * Updated: 'Blacklist tags' tab renamed to 'Security'
 * Updated: complete rework of blacklist/whitelist feature to use the latest tag/trigger/variable list of Google

+= 1.11.6 =

+* Fixed: do not track hidden products in the cart in WooCommerce shops
-* Updated: do not fire add to cart event if button is in a disabled state
+* Fixed: do not fire add to cart event if button is in a disabled state
+* Fixed: fixed translation of an admin text
+* Fixed: needs_shipping_address() calls were sometimes broken in WooCommerce shops, added additional checks to prevent
+* Updated: removed the body_class method of adding the iframe/noscript container code (page builders and the standard wp_body_open hook remains supported)

+= 1.11.5 =

+* Fixed: new Google Optimize container ID format accepted now

 = 1.11.4 =